luar123/zigbee_esphome/README.md

 ## How to contribute

-Please submit PRs targeting the zigbee external component to https://github.com/luar123/esphome/tree/zigbee
+**Please submit all PRs here** and not to https://github.com/luar123/esphome/tree/zigbee

-PRs targeting the examples or documentation should be submitted here.

 If looking to contribute to this project, then suggest follow steps in these guides + look at issues in Espressif's ESP Zigbee SDK repository: